-For over 15 years, FSU’s First Year Abroad (FYA) program has offered students the opportunity to spend their first year of college abroad at one of our four study centers!
-Spending three semesters abroad allows students to be fully immersed in the culture, history, and customs of another country.
-With an opportunity to switch locations over the summer semester, this experience is unparalleled in its ability to foster global citizens who have a unique understanding of what it truly means to live abroad.
+For over 20 years, FSU’s First Year Abroad (FYA) program has offered students the opportunity to spend their first year of college abroad at one of FSU's four study centers!
+Spending two semesters abroad provides a life-changing opportunity to be fully immersed in the culture, history, and customs of another country and to develop a unique understanding of what it truly means to be a global citizen.
 During the program, students can complete experiential learning credits, liberal studies courses, as well as language requirements and first-year prerequisites for most majors.

 FYA Tuition Waiver & Scholarship

-Non-Florida residents who successfully complete the FYA program with a cumulative FYA GPA of 3.0 or higher will qualify for the FYA in-state tuition waiver for the remainder of their first undergraduate degree at FSU.
-Florida residents who earn at least 14 credits a semester and maintain a cumulative FYA GPA of 3.0 or better receive a $1,500 scholarship toward the program’s next semester- a savings of $3,000 if earned for both the Spring and Summer semesters!
+Non-Florida residents who complete 15 credit hours each semester and complete the FYA program with a cumulative FYA GPA of 3.0 or higher will receive an FYA out-of-state tuition waiver for the remainder of their first undergraduate degree at FSU.
+Florida residents who complete 15 credit hours each semester and maintain an FYA GPA of 3.0 or better receive a $1,000 scholarship toward the cost of the FYA spring semester!

 Getting Started